GarmischWg/GarmischWg.github.io/_pages/skillset/skillset.md

 - **Software Design Patterns Applications**: Applying industry-standard software design patterns to improve code modularity, reusability, and maintainability.

-- **Transformer Models Finetuning and Expansion**: Expanding proficiency in fine-tuning and extending transformer models, leveraging their power for natural language processing and other AI applications.
+- **Transformer Models Fine-tuning and Expansion**: Expanding proficiency in fine-tuning and extending transformer models, leveraging their power for natural language processing and other AI applications.

 - **AI Application in Robotics**: Exploring the intersection of AI and robotics, seeking opportunities to apply artificial intelligence algorithms and techniques to enhance robotic systems.